auberonedu/centroid-finder/notes.md

 An interface for finding connected groups in image.
 Each group is sorted in descending order according to the group's compareTo method.
 It's method `findConnectedGroups` accepts a parameter of `BufferedImage` and returns a `List<Group>`.

 ## BinarizingImageGroupFinder
 A class (not yet implemented) that implements the *ImageGroupFinder* interface to find connected groups in an image.
 This is completed by first binarizing a given image and then finding connected groups of white pixels using BinaryGroupFinder.
+This class uses an *ImageBinarizer* to convert an RGB image into a binary 2D array,  *BinaryGroupsFinder* is then applied to the array to locate the connected groups of white pixels, and the connected groups are then returned in descending order based on the compareTo method in the *Group* record.
+The constructor accepts two parameters of type `ImageBinarizer` and `BinaryGroupFinder` to construct a `BinarizingImageGroupFinder`.
+Within the constructor two private fields *binarizer* of type `ImageBinarizer` and *groupFinder* of type `BinaryGroupFinder` are set to the parameters passed into the constructor.
+A method called *findConnectedGroups* is then used to find the connects groups of white pixels in the image.
+It accepts a parameter of type `BufferedImage` and returns a type of `List<Group>`.

 ## DfsBinaryGroupFinder

 ## BinaryGroupFinder